Seren-Hughes/boops-and-snoots-rescue/README.md

 - Navigate to the 'settings' tab.
 - Using the 'select branch' dropdown menu, choose 'main'.
 - Click 'save'.

+## Future Enhancements
+Since this is a static site, potential future updates could include:
+-	A CMS for easier content management
+-	User accounts for personalized experiences
+-	API integration for real-time updates on adoptable animals and events
+-	Search and filter features for adoptable animals (e.g., age, breed, child-friendliness, ability to live with other pets)
+-	Online donation processing via integrated payment platforms
+-	Enhanced interactivity with features like regular blog updates
+-	Newsletter signup for updates, events and adoption stories
+- Merchandise store to sell branded items like t-shirts and mugs to raise funds and increase brand visibility

+As Boops & Snoots Rescue continues to grow — welcoming more animals, expanding to new locations, and increasing its reach — the demand for these enhancements would naturally increase.
+These future updates would make it easier to adopt pets, and provide a fun way for supporters to contribute while spreading the word about the organization.

 ## Credits
 List of used resources for your website (text, images, snippets of code, projects....)